Mia Yim: Retribution (2020–2021)

-On the September 21, 2020 edition of Raw, several weeks after her last appearance on NXT, Mia Yim turned heel in her main roster debut by revealing herself as a member of the villainous stable Retribution under the ring name Reckoning.
-Yim made her ring-debut on the November 30, 2020 of Raw, in a losing effort against Dana Brooke Throughout February and March, tension was teased among the group as the group's leader, Mustafa Ali, would publicly berate the rest of the group whenever they lost a match.
+On the September 21, 2020, episode of Raw, several weeks after her last appearance on NXT, Mia Yim turned heel in her main roster debut by revealing herself as a member of the villainous stable Retribution under the ring name Reckoning.
+Yim made her ring-debut on the November 30, 2020, of Raw, in a losing effort against Dana Brooke Throughout February and March, tension was teased among the group as the group's leader, Mustafa Ali, would publicly berate the rest of the group whenever they lost a match.
 This culminated at Fastlane, when Reckoning walked out on Ali along with Slapjack, while Mace and T-Bar gave Ali a double chokeslam, effectively disbanding the group.
 Two months later, Yim was assigned to the SmackDown brand.
 In July, Yim was traded back to the Raw brand in exchange for Naomi.
 As part of the 2021 Draft, the Reckoning character was quietly dropped as Yim was officially drafted to the Raw brand.
 On November 4, 2021, Yim was released from her WWE contract without ever reappearing on television.